 You can also build your outbound referral strategy by finding agents who work in different market segments.
 Commercial, industrial properties and even land are often a different niche than residential agents avoid and refer out.

 Strip malls and commercial office space are other opportunities to find referral partners in and around your market.

 Many clients forming investor groups and investing in alternative real estate investments by forming syndications.
 This is a great opportunity to network with those groups and people those facilitating syndicated transactions.

 These groups often high net worth individuals looking to buy more residential properties by distributing the risk with other investors.
 Networking with one group provides an agent big number of clients and referrals.

 How do agents get referrals from other markets or even out of state?

-By being prepared, you ensure you’re not at risk of not negotiating the best fee for your referral, at minimum losing those 25% referral fees by scrambling to find a quality agent for your client at the last minute.
+As a sending agent, by being prepared, you ensure you’re not at risk of not negotiating the best fee for the referral, at minimum losing those 25% referral fees by scrambling to find a quality agent for your client at the last minute.

-We covered some quick strategies in another article “guide to real estate referrals” you can visit here, but today we’re going to explore the often talked about but rarely executed Digital Mayor Strategy.
+We covered some quick strategies in another article “guide to real estate referrals” you can visit to learn more.

 What is the Digital Mayor Strategy for Real Estate Agents?